 If you need this to be dairy free, you can sub additional chicken or turkey broth for the milk.

-To prep this ahead, cook the sausage and sauté the veggies then store in the refrigerator.
+To prep this ahead, cook the sausage and sauté the veggies and store them in the refrigerator.
+(I also cut the bread and store it in a baggie on the counter.)
 Then proceed with the recipe when ready to bake.

 We bake and serve this in a casserole dish on the side, but feel free to use it as a stuffing in your turkey if you prefer.